 - The different scenarios are expressed in terms of changes in social contact behaviour.
-These are used as proxies for changes in transmissibility, which result from the combination of social distancing and hygienic measures taken at different locations, e.g., at home, at work and at school. - Scenarios should not to be interpreted as predictions, since we are not able to discern the most plausible scenario given the unpredictable nature of adjusted social behaviour, future measures, the appearance of new strains and uncertainties with regard to vaccine efficacy and supply. - The models do not consider the spatial structure of the population.
+These are used as proxies for changes in transmissibility, which result from the combination of social distancing and hygienic measures taken at different locations, e.g., at home, at work and at school. - Scenarios should not to be interpreted as predictions, since we are not able to discern the most plausible scenario given the unpredictable nature of adjusted social behaviour, future measures, the appearance of new strains and uncertainties with regard to vaccine efficacy and supply.
+Those scenarios are assumed without upcoming major change in governmental measures not already assumed within the scenarios, hence, these scenarios only represent projections from a constant or already estimated situation. - The models do not consider the spatial structure of the population.
 Although at Ghent University, a spatially explicit model is nearing completion. - We do not account for seasonality nor cross-immunity, although these effects might influence the transmission dynamics. - The effects of contact tracing, testing and self-isolation are incorporated indirectly within the estimated transmission potential within the population over time. - We do not account for other VOCs than the 501Y.V1 variant although the 501Y.V2 variant and the 501Y.V3 variant have been detected in Belgium by February 2021.
 Preliminary evidence suggests the 501Y.V2 variant has roughly the same transmissibility as the 501Y.V1 variant, meaning the results should be sufficiently robust as this variant becomes more prevalent. - The models do not accommodate for VOC-specific hospitalization probabilities and mortality rates.
 This could lead to an underestimation of the impact of the VOC on the number of new hospitalizations as preliminary evidence suggests the disease burden may be higher (Nicholas G. Davies et al. 2021; Horby et al. 2021). - Vaccine protection is included as a step-function representing an all-or-nothing immunity one month after the first dose.
 We do not account for an incremental build-up of immunity, nor a differential protection for severity of disease instead of infection.
 The effective coverage equals 70 % for all results shown in this report.
 Differences in effectiveness between different vaccines have not been addressed. - The vaccination strategy implemented in the scenarios is based on an optimal vaccine scheme to reach full coverage by August 2021.
 In the future, there might be a significant difference between the assumed vaccination strategy and the actual one, which will be addressed in future reports. - The advantage of prioritising vulnerable people and care personnel is underestimated in all models, since only age-specific vaccination effects are captured.